telerik/xaml-docs/styling-and-appearance/stylemanager/creating-a-custom-theme/common-styling-apperance-modifying-built-in-theme.md

 __In order to modify\extend and apply a built-in theme:__

-1. Open Windows Explorer and navigate to the place where you have installed UI for Silverlight.
+1. Open Windows Explorer and navigate to the place where you have installed __UI for Silverlight__.

 1. Browse the __Themes__ folder.